You have a number of responsibilities as a private landlord.

 - register their deposit with an approved tenancy deposit scheme

-- give the tenant a tenancy agreement and Tenant Information Pack
+- give the tenant a tenancy agreement and the correct information notes for their tenancy

 - have an Energy Performance Certificate for the property

-- respect the tenant's peace and quiet, and give them notice if you want to enter the property
+- respect the tenant's peace and quiet, and give them the correct amount of notice (24 hours or 48 hours) if you want to enter the property

-- meet gas, electricity and other safety requirements
+- meet gas, electricity, carbon monoxide and other safety requirements

 - make sure you've carried out a Legionella Risk Assessment